Artist's Profile

 Being a painter at heart, I respect the technical part of weaving but use dyeing to provide spontaneity to my craft.
 I hand-dye most of my warps.
 Being a spinner in spirit, I dye and sell natural fiber yarns and support US mills and those small farms that now spin their own fibers.
 Being a weaver in my head , I enjoy imagining the structure of my next project, drafting the design and making calculations before I approach my loom.

-I maintain a studio at Sherman Mills in Philadelphia where I produce limited edition scarves, shawls and blankets.
-I specialize in hand dyed yarns and multi-harness loom structures to create fabrics that are not only functional but also show a sense of movement through structure and color.
-I focus on the idea of the “wrap”- lengths of cloth that are draped or wound around our bodies to provide a sense of warmth and security.
-Each piece is personal, marking a place and time.
+I maintained a weaving studio in Philadelphia for over 10 years and in 2012, moved to the Gulf coast of Florida.
+My current studio is in Dunedin, where I produce limited edition scarves, wraps, throws and interior accessories.
+I specialize in hand dyed yarns and multi-harness loom structures to create fabrics that are not only functional but create a statement through the use of structure and color.
+I usually work in a series of four pieces, each one unique but related, and like to focus on the idea of the “wrap”- lengths of cloth that are draped around or cover our bodies to provide a sense of warmth and security.

 I hope you will visit and help keep the fine tradition of fiber arts alive.